UnbihexiumFan/note-player/README.md

 b- toggle bars

-	Basically toggles whether or not to show bars.
+	Basically toggles whether or not to show bars and time signature.

 I definitely didn't partially copy this from another one of my repos...